 Amelanchier canadensis

 Also known as Juneberry (due to its fruiting season in its Canadian home), and Shadbush.
-Hardy deciduous shrub or small tree to 6m, which may be single or multi-stemmed.
-Pale pink delicate blossoms are followed by edible berries in mid-Summer, dark red and approx. 10mm diameter.
+Hardy deciduous shrub or small tree to a height and spread of approx 6 metres, which may be single or multi-stemmed.

 PB5 Approx height 80 – 110cm, PB8 Approx height 100 – 120cm